SourceMap¶

 }

-The most critical element of a source map is the mappings
+The most critical part of a source map is the mappings

 field.
-It uses a VLQ base 64 encoded string to map the lines and positions in the compiled file to the corresponding original file.
-You can use source map visualization tools like source-map-visualization and source map visualization to present this mapping intuitively and verify the file's usability.
+It uses a VLQ base 64 encoded string to map lines and positions in the compiled file to corresponding original files.
+You can use tools like source-map-visualization and source map visualization to visually present this mapping and verify file availability.

-The generated column on the left shows the compressed content, and the original column shows the original source.
+The left generated column shows the minified content, while the original column displays the original source.

-Visualization tools color-code each line in the original column and the corresponding code in the generated column.
-The mappings section displays the decoded code mapping.
-For instance, entry 65-> 2:2 means:
+The visualization tool color-codes each line in the original column and the corresponding code in the generated column.
+The mappings section shows the decoded code mappings.
+For example, entry 65-> 2:2 indicates:

 This way, developers can quickly determine the relationship between the minified code and the original code, making the debugging process smoother.

-Browser developer tools will apply these source code maps to help you debug issues directly in the browser faster.
+Browser developer tools apply these source maps to help you identify and debug issues faster directly within the browser.